 Hiding Behind Modern Veils

 Though Rebekah wasn’t wearing a veil while she traveled, most commentators agree that it was a sign of humility, modesty, and subjection.
-But note the fact that Isaac played no part in the choice of a bride shows his subjection to his father’s authority.
+But note, the fact that Isaac played no part in the choice of a bride shows his subjection to his father’s authority.
 Respect and authority were very much a part of life in the culture.

-We don’t wear veils today, at least not until we’re walking down the aisle, but we do often hide who we really are.
+We don’t wear veils today, at least not until we’re walking down the aisle, but we do often hide who we are.
 Paul Tripp says western-style dating is just a step above used car sales because the last thing we want is for the other person to look under the hood and see who we really are.
 We’d rather put our best foot forward, as the saying goes.

-Then later, the woman who happily watched football with her boyfriend or fiance won’t be bothered after they’re married.
+Then later, the woman who happily watched football with her boyfriend or fiancé won’t be bothered after they’re married.
 The boyfriend who seemed kind and considerate while they were dating becomes the husband who wants everything his way.

 Paul Tripp says after they’re married many women say, “Where is the man I married?”
 He jokingly answers, “This IS the man you married.
 The man you dated was a fake!”
 But, many men could say the same thing about us, ladies.
 “Amen” or “oh, me!”